full-void/data-science-concepts/README.md

 This notebook talks bout methods to evaluate a model.
 It talks about:

 * Training and Testing
-* Evaluation with metrics (such as RMSE or R-squared)
+* Evaluation with metrics (such as Jaccard Index, F1-score, RMSE or R-squared)
 * K-Fold Cross-validation
     - Getting descriptive stats
     - Using various metrics